anoma/nspec/docs/architecture-2/ordering/execution/taiga.md

 2. Output resource commitment integrity: for each $i ∈ {1, …, n}, cm_i = ResourceCommit(r)$
 3. Encrypted output resource integrity: for each $i ∈ {1, …, n}, ce_i = Encrypt(r, pub\_recv)$

+!!! quote

->**Note:** encryption can be customized per application.
+    **Note:** encryption can be customized per application.
 Some applications might encrypt more fields, others - less.
 The size of the encrypted resource does leak some information.

 All other constraints enforced by RL circuits are custom.

 #### Finding the owned resources